kevinpt/opbasm/doc/rst/tutorial.rst

 1    1    ≤ first is less or equal to second
 ==== ==== =====================================

-This gives us enough tools to replicate the pseudocode above:
+We now have enough tools to replicate the pseudocode above:

 .. code-block:: picoblaze
   :emphasize-lines: 3